 The consumer price index (CPI) in 1951 was 5.2. the Bureau of Statistics uses this CPI value to track inflation on a monthly basis.

-According to the Bureau of Statistics, the dollar experienced an average inflation rate of 4.68% per year.
-Prices in 2017 are 2003.8% higher than prices in 1951.
+According to the Bureau of Statistics consumer price index, the dollar experienced an average inflation rate of 4.68% per year.
+Prices in 2018 are 2041.7% higher than prices in 1951.